F1 25: Plot

 With Verstappen and Red Bull winning both titles at the end of the 2024 season, (Note: In the real-life 2024 season, only Max Verstappen won the drivers' championship while McLaren secured the Constructors' title that year.)
 Konnersport begins their 2025 season with the intent to secure the championship.
 During the Chinese Grand Prix, after the end of a Safety Car period and with her tyres losing grip due to the two-stop strategy, Callie manages to hold off Lewis Hamilton, finishing on the podium.
 After the race, Devon initially plans to have Callie replaced to ensure the team's success, but after a debate, Devon decides to let her continue.

 During the British Grand Prix weekend, Devon reveals that buying Konnersport for the business nearly caused the bankruptcy of Butler Global, leading Callie to discover that Davidoff had bought the team before his death.
 During the race itself, both Callie and Liam Lawson get involved in a collision that leads to their retirement from the race.
 (Note: Based on the incident between Max Verstappen and Lewis Hamilton at the 2021 British Grand Prix) Aiden manages to secure a fourth-place finish, securing more points for the team.
-At the Italian Grand Prix, Callie discovers that Davidoff, during a meeting with the board, has openly voiced his desire to support her while refusing to sell Konnersport, leading Callie to realise that Davidoff really did care about her.
-During the race, Aiden is given a drive-through penalty after a skirmish whilst defending from Verstappen.
+At the Italian Grand Prix, Callie discovers that Davidoff, during a meeting with the board, had openly voiced his desire to support her while refusing to sell Konnersport, leading Callie to realise that Davidoff really did care about her.
+During the race, Aiden is given a drive-through penalty after a skirmish whilst fending off Verstappen.

 A few months later, Devon and Andreo make an agreement to switch their position; Devon would become the team principal of Konnersport, while Andreo serves on the board of Butler Global.
 With the team close to securing their championship at the Abu Dhabi Grand Prix, Casper, who is invited to watch the action, speaks with Devon for the first time since his dismissal.

-In the race, Verstappen and Charles Leclerc are involved in an incident that leads to Leclerc's retirement, while Verstappen manages to continue.
-This allows Aiden or Callie to win the Drivers' Championship, and Konnersport the Constructors' Championship.
+In the race, Verstappen and Charles Leclerc are involved in an incident that leads to Leclerc's retirement.
+This allows Aiden or Callie to win the Drivers' Championship, and win Konnersport the Constructors' Championship.
 After the celebration, Aiden or Callie reflect on their winning the championship alongside Devon and Andreo, while Casper states that he will continue his focus on being a father and husband.